voltrevo/vm2/README.md

 vm2 is a sandbox that can run untrusted code with whitelisted built-in node objects.
 Securely!

+- Note: This fork does not enforce `'use strict';`.
+As much as I feel strongly about strict mode too and always use it in my own code, this was breaking dependencies for me.
+Any security based on this precaution is not available in this fork.

 ## Features

 * Runs untrusted code securely in a single process with your code side by side